Who-ya Extended: History

-In January 2021, their new song "VIVID VICE" was selected as the opening song for the 2nd cour of the anime Jujutsu Kaisen.
-On February 17, they released their first EP "VIVID VICE".
-The lead song "VIVID VICE" was pre-released in January and recorded the 1st place on Oricon's daily ranking.
-They also released the song in Acoustic Version, THE FIRST TAKE on YouTube.
+On February 17, they released their first EP Vivid Vice.
+The lead song "Vivid Vice" was pre-released on January 16 as the opening song for the 2nd cour of the anime Jujutsu Kaisen.
+The song recorded the 1st place on Oricon's daily ranking.
+They also released an acoustic version of the song on The First Take.

 On April 2, 2021, they held their first studio live on TikTok's program "Next Fire".

-In Jun 2021, it was announced that their new song "Icy Ivy" was selected as the opening song for the new anime "Night Head 2041", which would be on air from July 14.
-The digital version of "Icy Ivy" was preleased on July 15 and 2nd EP "Icy Ivy" was released on August 11.
-Also, celebrating the new EP release, they held a special live in Tokyo on August 20, inviting 100 persons who purchased the CD of new EP.
+In June 2021, it was announced that their new song "Icy Ivy" was selected as the opening song for the TV anime Night Head 2041, which began airing from July 14.
+The digital version of "Icy Ivy" was pre-released on July 15 and second EP Icy Ivy was released on August 11.
+Also, celebrating the new EP release, they held a special live in Tokyo on August 20, inviting 100 people who purchased the CD of new EP.

-It has been announced that on November 10, 2021, they released their 2nd full album "WII".
-They held their 1st solo live on January 23, 2022.
+It has been announced that on November 10, 2021, they released their second full album WII.
+They held their first solo live on January 23, 2022.

+On June 15, 2022 they released their third EP, A Shout of Triumph.
+The lead track, "A Shout of Triumph", was pre-released on June 2 and served as the ending song for the TV anime Build Divide -#FFFFFF (Code White)-.